Hopefully, your divorce will be uncontested.

 Try not to tell too many other people before talking to your children.
 Out of respect for them, it is important that they hear of the news from you and not from someone else.
 This is especially true for teen-aged children.
 If other people need to be told, do this on a separate occasion.
 Your children deserve the chance to speak with you as a family unit.

-WHERE – It is important to speak to your children in a safe place where they will be comfortable to feel what comes naturally and to have the support of what is familiar.
+WHERE – It is important to speak to your children about the divorce in a safe place where they will be comfortable to feel what comes naturally and to have the support of what is familiar.
 For example, talking to them in your home as opposed to a more public place is always a better option.
 Talking to them in your home will allow them access to leave or take a break if they need to, as well as have the space to express themselves.

 HOW– Do your best to keep the explanation simple, straight forward, and appropriate for the child’s age, maturity and temperament.
 Feelings of blame, guilt and anger should not be included in your explanation.